KygekTeam/PM4-Docker/README.md

 > **TODO:** Rewrite README and remove unused files from repository

-Hosts the files used to build pmmp/pocketmine-mp docker image
+Hosts the files used to build kygekteam/pocketmine-mp-4 Docker image.

+Head over to [Docker Hub](https://hub.docker.com/r/kygekteam/pocketmine-mp-4) to view the kygekteam/pocketmine-mp-4 Docker image repository.

 ## What is this?
 Docker lets you install software more easily by "copying the whole machine over".